EricZinda/docsproto/devhowto/devhowtoMRS.md

 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 > ]
 ~~~

-We'll go through each of these in detail below, but for now just know that the MRS is underspecified, and the `RELS` together with the `HCONS` provide the information to make it specific and recover the various possible meanings.
+The MRS is underspecified, and the `RELS` together with the `HCONS` provide the information to make it specific and recover the various possible meanings.

 ## Predications
 A phrase is converted into a set of predicate-logic like predications in the MRS which you can see in the `RELS` section of the MRS for "Look under the table":